mohae/car/README.md

     --include-anchored          include patterns match file name start --wildcards                 patterns use wildcards
-    --no-wildcards              patterns do not use wildcards -N, --newer=DATE                only store files newer than DATE -M, --newer-mtime=DATE          only stores files modified since DATE --after-date=DATE           same as -N
+    --no-wildcards              patterns do not use wildcards -N, --newer=DATE-OR-FILE        only store files newer than DATE or FILE -M, --newer-mtime=DATE          only stores files modified since DATE --after-date=DATE           same as -N
     --newer-file=FILENAME       only store files newer than the DATE for